 Burn rate is one of the simplest, yet most fundamental metrics that investors and startup companies alike follow and communicate on.
 Many important conversations occur around what a typical startup burn rate should be, what affects it, and how it can be kept under control.

-Through this article, I will address these points, including wider, more philosophical issues, such as whether having a high burn rate is necessarily a bad thing.
+Through this article, I will address these points, including wider, more wider issues, such as whether having a high burn rate is necessarily a bad thing.